California Evaluates Food Packaging Under its Safer Consumer Products Program

 FDA has cleared 31 PFAS-related food contact notifications and indirect food additive petitions for use in food contact materials, which encompass 19 distinct polymeric PFAS formulations.
 However, the number of unique PFAS that may be present in food packaging is higher because the approved polymers can break down into non-polymeric PFASs and may contain non-polymeric PFAS impurities, according to DTSC.

-Speaking at a January 14, 2020 DTSC-hosted workshop on PFAS and their alternatives in food packaging, Carla Ng, Ph.D., assistant professor, University of Pittsburgh, suggested that it is difficult to find public information about the structure and composition of many of the PFAS used in food contact materials since they are classified as polymers.
+Speaking at the January 14, 2020 DTSC-hosted workshop on PFAS and their alternatives in food packaging, Carla Ng, Ph.D., assistant professor at the University of Pittsburgh, suggested that it is difficult to find public information about the structure and composition of many of the PFAS used in food contact materials since they are classified as polymers.
 She added that worst-case migration calculations do not take into account degradation products.
-Ng and others at the workshop criticized FDA for failing to consider environmental effects, or the cumulative dietary exposure to fluorinated compounds in its toxicology reviews of PFAS.
+Ng and others at the workshop criticized FDA for failing to consider environmental effects or the cumulative dietary exposure to fluorinated compounds in its toxicology reviews of PFAS.

 DTSC requested information on food packaging containing PFAS through a public comment period.
 Among the questions asked were: What are the alternatives to PFAS; what impact do PFAS have on compostability; and what is the environmental fate of PFAS and alternatives when landfilled, composted, or recycled.
 The comment period, which had begun on October 25, 2019, ended January 14, 2020.

 The fourth chemical that DTSC has identified as a potential food packaging-chemical priority product is styrene as a constituent of polystyrene food packaging.
 Adverse impacts identified by DTSC during the October 2019 webinar included potential exposure to residual styrene monomer in polystyrene products, litter, and degradation into microplastics.
-The department specifically mentioned possible consumption of polystyrene microplastic by aquatic animals, especially birds, due to the light weight of foam polystyrene.
-DTSC also expressed concern about the potential for bioaccumulation of microplastics particles.
+The department specifically mentioned the possible consumption of polystyrene microplastic by aquatic animals, especially birds, due to the lightweight of foam polystyrene.
+DTSC also expressed concern about the potential for the bioaccumulation of microplastic particles.

 DTSC has not announced a workshop on styrene or a formal comment period.
 Although it has asked industry to submit information via email on the manufacturers of polystyrene food packaging, the percentage of foamed versus non-foamed polystyrene food packaging, and the estimated migration rates of styrene monomer from polystyrene.
 Noting that there are 120 local bans on the use of polystyrene food packaging in California, DTSC has also asked for information on how these bans have impacted local jurisdictions.

 With respect to California’s SCP Program, at this point, these priority product/chemical combinations are still undergoing evaluation and are not subject to any new regulations.
-If after stakeholder engagement, DTSC initiates and completes formal rulemaking to list a priority product then manufacturers of that product will be required to determine if it can be made safer through and alternatives analysis process.
+If, after stakeholder engagement, DTSC initiates and completes formal rulemaking to list a priority product, then manufacturers of that product will be required to determine if it can be made safer through an alternatives analysis process.

 Regardless of what happens next in California, however, manufacturers of food packaging and food contact material need to adapt and be able to respond swiftly.